-A bed ladder can easily be removed and is portable so it can be taken with the user when travelling.
+A bed ladder can easily be removed and is portable so it can be taken with the user when traveling.
 Most bed ladders are length adjustable to suit all sized beds and they can easily be removed and used elsewhere.

 Bed Grab Rail

 A bed grab rail allows a user to reposition themselves in bed and also assists with getting into and out of bed.